Last updated on : 28 Nov, 2025

 Getting a good night’s sleep is crucial for overall health, and your sleeping position plays a vital role in achieving quality rest.
-The best posture to sleep can improve spinal alignment, reduce pain, and enhance breathing.
+Specific sleeping postures can significantly impact spinal alignment, reduce pain, and enhance breathing [1].
 Many people struggle with discomfort due to poor sleep posture, leading to back pain, neck strain, and restless nights.
-In this blog, we will explore the best sleeping positions and how they impact your well-being, so you can wake up refreshed and pain-free.
+In this blog, we will explore the best sleeping positions, supported by current research, and their potential impact on your overall well-being, so you can wake up refreshed and pain-free.

 Your sleeping posture affects your spine, muscles, and overall body health.
-A correct sleeping posture ensures proper alignment, reducing the risk of developing aches and stiffness.
-Sleeping incorrectly can put pressure on your joints, worsen back pain, and contribute to conditions like acid reflux and poor circulation.
-Additionally, sleeping posture for lower back pain is critical for people who suffer from chronic discomfort.
-Finding the right sleeping position can significantly improve your sleep quality and health.
+Maintaining a correct sleeping posture ensures proper alignment, thereby reducing the risk of developing aches and stiffness [2].
+Sleeping incorrectly can put undue pressure on your joints, worsen existing back pain, and may contribute to conditions like acid reflux and poor circulation.
+Additionally, maintaining a proper sleeping posture is critical for people who suffer from chronic lower back pain [3].
+Finding the right sleeping position can significantly improve your sleep quality and overall health [4].

-There are several ways to sleep, but not all of them are beneficial.
-Below are four of the best sleeping positions that promote comfort and overall well-being.
+There are several ways to sleep, but not all of them are equally beneficial for every person.
+Below are four of the most studied sleeping positions that promote comfort and overall well-being.

-The Foetal position is one of the most common and highly recommended sleeping postures.
+The Foetal position is one of the most frequently adopted sleeping postures, reported by studies to be the preferred choice for a majority of adults [5].
 In this position, you sleep on your side with your knees drawn slightly toward your chest.

-Sleeping on your side is another great option, especially for those who experience heartburn or acid reflux.
-This position keeps your airways open and promotes digestion.
+Sleeping on your side is another excellent option, particularly for individuals who experience heartburn or acid reflux.
+This position generally helps keep your airways open and promotes digestion.

-Many experts suggest that sleeping on the left side is better than the right.
-It improves digestion, reduces acid reflux, and enhances heart health.
-However, if you experience shoulder pain, switching sides occasionally can be beneficial.
+Many experts suggest that sleeping on the left side is preferable to sleeping on the right.
+Research indicates that left-side sleeping can improve digestion, reduce acid reflux, and may place less strain on the heart, particularly in later stages of pregnancy [7],[8].
+However, if you experience persistent shoulder or hip pain, switching sides occasionally can be beneficial.

-Sleeping on your stomach is often discouraged because it can strain the neck and spine.
-However, some people find it comfortable.
+Sleeping on your stomach is often discouraged because it can strain the neck and spine, requiring the head to be turned to the side.
+However, some people find it comfortable and it may be beneficial in specific cases.

-Sleeping flat on your back is widely considered the best posture to sleep for spinal health.
-It distributes weight evenly and keeps the body aligned.
+Sleeping flat on your back is widely considered a biomechanically sound position for spinal health.
+It distributes weight evenly and keeps the body in a neutral alignment.

 Here’s how to determine the correct sleeping posture for your needs:

-Experiment with different positions to find what works best for you.
+Experiment with different positions and supporting accessories (pillows, wedges) to find the one that works best for you.

-Following are some of the best tips to improve your sleep posture:
+The following are some of the best evidence-based tips to improve your sleep posture:

-Your sleeping posture significantly impacts your health, energy levels, and overall well-being.
-Whether you prefer sleeping on your side, back, or stomach, making small adjustments can improve your sleep quality.
-If you struggle with discomfort or back pain, finding the best posture to sleep can make a huge difference.
-By practicing good sleep habits and maintaining a correct sleeping posture, you can enjoy a restful night and wake up feeling refreshed.
+Your sleeping posture has a significant impact on your health, energy levels, and overall well-being.
+Whether you prefer sleeping on your side, back, or stomach, making small, evidence-based adjustments can improve your sleep quality.
+If you struggle with chronic discomfort or back pain, finding the best sleeping posture, often with the aid of specialized support tools, can make a significant difference.
+By practising good sleep habits and maintaining a correct sleeping posture, you can enjoy a restful night and wake up feeling refreshed.

-The healthiest sleep position is sleeping on your back with a pillow supporting your neck and a cushion under your knees.
-This position keeps the spine aligned, reduces pressure points, and prevents neck and back pain.
+The most recommended sleep position for general spinal health is sleeping on your back with a pillow supporting your neck and a cushion under your knees.
+This position helps keep the spine aligned and reduces pressure points [2].
+However, the healthiest position is ultimately the one that provides you with the most restful sleep without pain or symptom exacerbation.

-Sleeping on your stomach is generally not recommended as it strains the neck and spine, leading to discomfort and poor spinal alignment.
-It can also put pressure on internal organs and cause breathing difficulties.
+Sleeping on your stomach is generally not recommended as it strains the neck and spine, leading to discomfort and poor spinal alignment due to the necessary twisting of the head [2].
+It can also put pressure on internal organs and may contribute to restricted breathing in some individuals.

-Sleeping on your left side is considered best for heart health as it helps blood circulation and reduces pressure on the heart.
-This position is often recommended for pregnant women and individuals with heart conditions.
+Sleeping on your left side is often considered best for heart health as it may reduce pressure on the heart and aid in circulation, especially in specific medical contexts [7].
+This position is frequently recommended for pregnant women.

-Sleeping on your stomach is not ideal as it can strain your neck and spine, leading to pain and stiffness.
-However, if you prefer this position, using a thin pillow or no pillow at all can help reduce strain.
+Sleeping on your stomach is generally discouraged by health professionals because it can strain your neck and spine, potentially leading to chronic pain and stiffness.
+However, if you are a habitual stomach sleeper, using a thin pillow or no pillow at all can help reduce the strain on your neck [2].

-Side sleeping can reduce snoring, improve digestion, and promote better spinal alignment.
-It is also beneficial for pregnant women and individuals with acid reflux or sleep apnea.
+Side sleeping can reduce snoring, improve digestion, and promote better spinal alignment, particularly when a knee pillow is used.
+It is also a recommended position for pregnant women and individuals experiencing acid reflux or positional sleep apnea [6],[7],[8].

-To prevent neck pain, use a supportive pillow that aligns with your sleeping position, maintain a neutral spine, and avoid sleeping on your stomach.
-Stretching before bed and using a mattress with proper firmness can also help.
+To prevent neck pain, use a supportive pillow that aligns with your specific sleeping position (matching the pillow’s loft to the shoulder-to-neck gap), maintain a neutral spine, and avoid sleeping on your stomach.
+Stretching before bed and using a mattress with proper firmness can also help [2].

 Disclaimer